Jogasaki Coast - Shizuoka, Japan

 Eventually, I reached Tajima Falls after crossing the Hashidate Suspension Bridge, but the water flow was low and not as impressive.
 From there, I followed the trail to Izu-Kogen Station, where I ended my hike.

-Route Detail
+Route Overview

-Total elevation gain: 346m
+Total elevation gain: 346 m

-Difficulty: Moderate
+Difficulty: Intermediate